trdevteam/moon-flow/docs/privacy/index.md

 MoonFlow does not require an internet connection for core tracking features.

-If you choose to access external links (for example, help pages), then an internet connection is needed for those links only.
+If you choose to open external links (for example, help pages), internet access is required only for those links.

 ---